abeing/droog/README.md

 **Strong** characters are more effective at attacking with the knife or unarmed attacks.
 There is no encumbrance system.

-**Nimble** characters are more efficient in maneuvering and have better aim with guns.
+**Nimble** characters are harder to hit at range and have better aim with guns.

-**Hale** characters resist the effects of poison and disease better.
-They also bleed more slowly.
+**Hale** characters are more difficult to wound and resist the effects of disease better.

 ## Weapons